kevin-j-m/clockwork-test/README.md

 ## Usage

 Replacing any calls to `Clockwork` with `Clockwork::Test` in your tests should perform as expected, with the one caveat that a job running in `Clockwork::Test` will not actually execute its event's handler code.
-That is suppressed, but made available via the `block_for` method. `Clockwork::Test` includes additional functionality that makes testing easy.
+That is suppressed, but made available via the `block_for` method.

 ### Running Clockwork in Tests

-A call to `Clockwork.run` will run the clockwork process until it is signaled to stop.
-This is, obviously, less than ideal for running in a test suite. `Clockwork::Test.run` provides two ways to stop the current execution:
+A call to `Clockwork.run` will run the clockwork process until it is signaled to stop, such as by receiving the `SIGINT` signal. `Clockwork::Test.run` provides two ways to easily stop the current execution:

 1. After a particular number of clock ticks (See the `max_ticks` configuration setting).
 3. After a moment in time has been reached (See the `end_time` configuration setting).